jaygajera100/canada-wellbeing-insights/README.md

 🚀 Getting Started
 Clone or download this repository.

-Open the Quality of Life.pbix file in Power BI Desktop.
+Open the [Quality of Life.pbix] file in Power BI Desktop.

-Watch the Quality of Life.mp4 presentation for a guided walkthrough.